moubi/blog/content/blog/hoc-vs-hook/index.md

 Now if your OSS library exports component with a render prop instead, its users get that extra flexibility.
 They are no longer forced to create additional components.

-## <a class="header-link" href="#hooks-and-render-props-in-action" id="hooks-and-render-props-in-action">#</a> Hooks and render props in action
+## <a class="header-link" href="#comparison-in-action" id="comparison-in-action">#</a> Comparison in action
 If you put these two implementations side by side:

 <img alt="Comparison between render props and custom hook form" src="forms.gif">
 <p align="center">
-<sup>Feel free to play with <a target="_blank" href="https://codesandbox.io/s/forms-that-cause-re-render-issue-sd6tn?fontsize=14&hidenavigation=1&theme=dark">that set up</a>.<sup>
+<sup>Feel free to play with <a target="_blank" href="https://codesandbox.io/s/forms-that-cause-re-render-issue-sd6tn?expanddevtools=1&fontsize=14&hidenavigation=1&theme=dark">that set up</a>.<sup>
 </p>

 Voilà.
-The comparison shows in action what would be the side effect of each form.
+You can now see the render outcome of each form.
 The one on the left (custom hook) is causing re-renders in all Page children, while the one on the right (render prop) doesn't.

 ## <a class="header-link" href="#final-words" id="final-words">#</a> Final words
 **Render props are very useful if you want to isolate part of the jsx and inject some state without introducing side effects to your component.**

-It is common that many render prop implementations are using hooks internally so saying _"it's hooks or nothing"_ would be extreme.
+It is very common that many render prop implementations are using hooks internally so saying _"it's hooks or nothing"_ would be extreme.
 Hooks support the pattern pretty well and gain the extra flexibility they lack in some situations.
 This is to consider when deciding between one OR the other approach.

-But hey, your OSS library can export both - the wrapper component and the hook.
+But hey, your form library can also export both the wrapper component and the hook.
+This too is very common.
 That makes working on open source so fun.
-You have greater control over decisions.

-What is your word on the two photos at the top, BTW?
+Find this post useful? **✉️ Subscribe** below to get updates on my next writings.

 ## Resources
 The list here is not extensive.
 Some of the topics are more advanced, some are touching just the basics. **You are welcome to add to it.**